h2oai/h2o-3/README.md

 1. Add a new driver directory and assembly directory (each with a `build.gradle` file) in `h2o-hadoop`
 2. Add these new projects to `h2o-3/settings.gradle`
 3. Add the new Hadoop version to `HADOOP_VERSIONS` in `make-dist.sh`
-4. Add the new Hadoop version to the `wget` list in `h2o-dist/index.html`
+4. Add the new Hadoop version to the list in `h2o-dist/buildinfo.json`

 ### Debugging HDFS